dboddie-canonical-work/disgorged-docs/revisions.rst

 Revisions
 =========

-A snap’s *revision* is a number assigned automatically by the `Snap Store <glossary.md#revisions-heading--snap-store>`__ with each snap upload, giving each snap binary a unique identity within, and across, its `channels <https://snapcraft.io/docs/channels>`__.
+A snap’s *revision* is a number assigned automatically by the :ref:`glossary-snap-store` with each snap upload, giving each snap binary a unique identity within, and across, its `channels <https://snapcraft.io/docs/channels>`__.

 The revision number increments with each new upload.
 But this number is arbitrary, and only used to differentiate between uploads.